Vyral/base-template/_posts/2018-07-11-how-do-you-buy-and-sell-a-home-at-the-same-time.md

 Well, if you have the financial capacity to do so, the easiest option is to purchase your next home before starting the process of selling your current one.
 This way you can focus on one transaction at a time.

 However, **if this is not something that is feasible for you, no need to worry.
-You still have options.**&nbsp;
+You still have options.**

 So, what can you do if you need to use the proceeds from selling your current home to fund the purchase of your next?
 Today I will outline how to approach this scenario.